vasille-js/vasille-js/pages/API.md

 # Vasille.js API description

-To define a Vasille.js component, create a file with extension `.vc` and the next structure:
+To define a Vasille.js component, create a file with extension `.vc.html` and the next structure:
 ```html
 <script>